Check If a String Contains Substring, Number & Letter in Bash

 In Bash scripting, processing and manipulating text data is one of the important tasks.
 Therefore, to control the bash script, it is vital to learn how to check a substring, number, letter, and special character from a string in bash.
 Some of the important uses are mentioned below:

-If you want to remove any particular character, number, or string from a file, firstly search the specific data and then delete them to keep your dataset clean.
+- Data Searching and Cleaning: If you want to remove any particular character, number, or string from a file, first search the specific data and then delete them to keep your dataset clean.

-12 Methods to Check If a String Contains a Substring, Number, Letter and Special Character in Bash
+12 Methods to Find Substring, Number, Letter and Special Character in Bash

 A string may contain a substring, numbers, letters, or special characters which can be checked in numerous ways.
 You can use different operator, special sign, or command to search the specific word, digit, or letter from the main string.